2 Easy Plantar Fasciitis Exercises To Try At Home

 Wearing custom orthotics (vs over the counter ones) is the best way to provide stability while reducing unnecessary stress and strain on your feet.
 Each Chiro One Custom Foot Orthotic is uniquely designed based on a 3D model of your feet, so they can’t slip, slide or press in the wrong place.

 Check in with your nearest Chiro One doc at one of our welcoming open-plan clinics across the country.
-They’ll uncover the root cause of your pain with a thorough exam, then personalize a care plan — a combination of gentle chiropractic adjustments and active therapies — to get you feeling better faster.
-Find a Chiro One doctor near you.
+They’ll explore the root cause of your pain with a thorough exam, then personalize a care plan — a combination of gentle chiropractic adjustments and active therapies.